 A few years after PROST was in full production , the central system for Manufacturing Engineering and Inventory Control etc was replaced by local systems at each manufacturing location, MAPICS.
 I was involved in the specification and development of an ”MRP-link” between PROST and these peripheral MRP systems – securing that they always had the information they required.
 PROST, MAPICS and the PROST/MRP-link made it possible to

-develop the products anywhere and manufacture them anywhere! (in any of our factories).
+develop the products anywhere and

 An immense strength to any industrial establishment!

 In 1992 I began to look for ways to enhance the system with a Document Management Applications primarily related to Parts and Part Versions including CAD created documents.
 Somewhat later I became aware of the fact that it was now possible to acquire what was marketed as PDM commercial applications.
 PDM or LCM had become buzzwords.
 I also found out that most of the other Volvo Companies were starting to investigate similar ideas.
 In June 1995 I had the honor to arrange the first meeting with delegates from all Volvo Companies at Karmansbo Herrgård (Mansion) where we discussed a common approach to PDM.
 We all had old legacy PDM systems (15 – 20 years old) and they would be much older before we would have a chance to replace them.
 And we needed a whole lot of new functionality.